 Each time I make it, I find new ways to eat it.

 Ratatouille is a simple dish to make, though it can require a bit of time.
 Many of the recipes I’ve seen call for making a fresh tomato sauce by scoring, blanching, peeling, seeding, and chopping fresh tomatoes, then roasting them in the oven, and crushing them down into a sauce to stew the vegetables in.

-This was always a bit more work than I was looking for to make a good ratatouille, and I’ve found a new way of shortcutting this process while still ending up with a fantastic dish.
+This was always a bit more work than I was looking for to make a good ratatouille, and there are so many high-quality jarred tomato sauces that you can buy from the store, it’s a great way to shortcut this process while still ending up with a fantastic dish.